AI Exam

 - Patients with very high catecholamine levels.

-- Metastatic or unresectable tumors.
+- Metastatic or unresectable tumours.

 - Preoperatively, if severe catecholamine excess is suspected.